Parekoy

-Parekoy (Buddy) is a Philippine television sitcom on ABS-CBN from January 5 to April 17, 2009, and was replaced by Kambal sa Uma.
+Parekoy (Buddy) is a 2009 Philippine television sitcom series broadcast by ABS-CBN.
+Directed by Randy L. Santiago and Quark Henares, it stars Jason Gainza, John Prats and Zanjoe Marudo.
+It aired on the network's Hapontastic line up from January 5 to April 17, 2009, and was replaced by Kambal sa Uma.

-Parekoy is about the misadventures of friends Jess (Jason Gainza), Joseph (John Prats) and Mario (Zanjoe Marudo) and how they think up ingenuous ways to help people in need.
-Their roles came from the characters they played on now defunct show, Aalog-Alog.

 Synopsis

 Follow the crazy adventures of the PA-pabol waiter Mario (Zanjoe Marudo), the RE-sponsibol nurse Joseph (John Prats), and the KOY-abol messenger Jess (Jayson Gainza) as their friendship keep them together through the tough times.
 Will the playboy and homophobic Mario be shocked to find out his father's true identity?
 Can Joseph handle being a good brother to his three sexy younger sisters?
 For how long will Jess put up with his domineering wife?
 What long-kept secret will test the brotherly bond of the three?